 - Provide clinical decision support tools within the Electronic Health Record (EHR) that consider age, current medications, and comorbidities when prescribing medications to older adults to treat pain. - Integrate the PMP into the EHR to identify older adults with co-prescribing of opioids and selected CNS-active drug classes for medication review.
-Be aware of need to coordinate care when the co-prescribing is from multiple providers. - Establish the infrastructure for providing Medication Therapy Management, including annual Comprehensive Medication Reviews and quarterly Targeted Medication Reviews, for qualified Medicare patients. - Provide adequate resources to perform comprehensive medication review during care transitions and at frequent intervals during follow-up outpatient visits.
+Be aware of need to coordinate care when the co-prescribing is from multiple providers. - Establish the infrastructure for providing Medication Therapy Management, including annual Comprehensive Medication Reviews and quarterly Targeted Medication Reviews, for qualified Medicare patients. - Create the necessary documentation and billing infrastructure for ambulatory care pharmacists to provide Medication Therapy Management. - Facilitate integration of Comprehensive Medication Reviews and Medication Action Plans (MAP) in EHRs to improve efficiency of MTM services. - Integrate medical and pharmacy record and patient's information to ensure relevant and actionable recommendations. - Provide adequate resources to perform comprehensive medication review during care transitions and at frequent intervals during follow-up outpatient visits.